varnerlab/CHEME-4800-5800-ComputingBook/unit-3-learning/.ipynb_checkpoints/lp-checkpoint.md

 * {ref}`content:references:dual-linear-problem` program is a formulation derived from the primal linear program that provides an alternative perspective on the same problem by introducing a new set of variables and constraints.
 The objective of the dual program is to either maximize or minimize a linear function subject to a different set of constraints derived from the original primal program.

-* {ref}`content:references:flux-balance-analysis` is a versatile tool that can estimate flows through various types of networks and graphs.
+* {ref}`content:references:max-min-linear-problem` is a versatile tool that can estimate flows through various types of networks and graphs.
 It can be applied to social graphs, communication networks, or any other problem that can be represented as a network of graphs.

 Linear programming, a practical and widely used tool, finds its applications in diverse fields such as business, economics, engineering, and more.
 It is instrumental in modeling and solving real-world problems, be it resource allocation, production planning, transportation, or other complex scenarios.
 ```